From Intentions to Techniques: A Comprehensive Taxonomy and Challenges in Text Watermarking for Large Language Models: Taxonomy of Text Watermarking

-Apart from the techniques above, other methods involve injecting secret signals into the probability vector of the decoding steps for each target token \cite{zhao2023protecting}. \citet{liu2023semantic} dynamically determine the logits to watermark with the help of semantics of all preceding tokens.
-Specifically, they utilize another embedding LLM to generate semantic embeddings for all preceding tokens, and then these semantic embeddings are transformed into the watermark logits through their trained watermark model.
-Building from the idea of secret signals, \citet{cryptoeprint:2023/1661} have utilized digital signature technology from cryptography and involved the generation of watermarks using a private key which is then detected using a public key.
+Apart from the techniques above, other methods involve injecting secret signals into the probability vector of the decoding steps for each target token \cite{zhao2023protecting}. \citet{liu2023semantic, liu2024adaptive} dynamically determine the logits to watermark with the help of semantics of all preceding tokens.
+Specifically, \citet{liu2023semantic} utilizes another embedding LLM to generate semantic embeddings for all preceding tokens, and then these semantic embeddings are transformed into the watermark logits through their trained watermark model.
+Building from the idea of secret signals, \citet{cryptoeprint:2023/1661} use cryptographic digital signatures through a private key in text generation, which is then detected using a public key.
+Similarly, research also explores embedding multi-bit information into output logits \cite{qu2024provably, wang2023towards, guan2024codeip}.

-\textbf{Message/Signal Injection} - Watermark can be encoded in the text itself or by using a mapping function to map values with the text to be watermarked.
-These procedures involve the injection of messages or signals or bit strings in the latent space of the text created by the encoders.
-For example, \citet{li2023towards} tasks the representations of the abstract syntax tree (AST) tokens as input to predict modified variable names with encoded bit strings and \citet{yang2023towards,li2023towards} encode ID bit strings into source code, without affecting the usage and semantics of the code.
+\paragraph{Message/Signal Injection} Watermarks can be encoded in the text itself or used by functions to map values with the text to be watermarked.
+These procedures involve the injection of messages, signals, or bit strings in the latent space of the text created by the encoders\cite{wang2023towards, guan2024codeip}.
+For example, \citet{li2023towards} tasks the representations of the abstract syntax tree (AST) tokens as input to predict modified variable names with encoded bit strings and \citet{yang2023towards,li2023towards} encode identifier bit strings into the source code, without affecting the usage and semantics of the code.
 They perform transformations on an AST-based intermediate representation that enables unified transformations across different programming languages involving the changes in the expression, statement, and block attributes. \citet{zhang2023remark} use linear combinations within this latent space to add a simple message to the embedded text.
-The decoder then converts it back into plain text with small modifications resulting from the added message.
-A similar process is implemented to encode bit strings containing information like user ID, and generation date \cite{qu2024provably}.
+The decoder then converts it back into plain text with minor modifications resulting from the added message.
+A similar process is implemented to encode bit strings containing information like user ID and generation date \cite{qu2024provably}. \citet{zhou2024bileve} injects coarse-grained and fine-grained signals (signatures) into the text during generation.
+The coarse-grained level utilizes statistical signals to detect watermark presence, while the fine-grained level embeds content-dependent signature bits for verifying content integrity.